DEX

 integer division precision loss

-The goal of this level is for you to hack the basic DEX contract below and steal the funds by price manipulation.
+The goal of this level is for you to hack the basic contract below and steal the funds by price manipulation.

 You will start with 10 tokens of token1